2011

 Christopher Campbell, Ph.D.

-Dr. Campbell graduated from the Clinical Psychology Training Program at the University of Nebraska-Lincoln in August, 2011.
+Dr. Campbell graduated from the Clinical Psychology Training Program at the University of Nebraska-Lincoln in August of 2011.
 His dissertation was entitled, Adapting an Evidence-Based Intervention to Improve Social and Behavioral Competence in Head Start Children: Evaluating the Effectiveness of Teacher-Child Interaction Training.
-He completed a clinical child/pediatric internship at the University of Oklahoma Health Sciences Center (OUHSC) in Oklahoma City.
-He is currently employed as a post-doctoral fellow at the OUHSC where his primary clinical and research interests include the assessment and treatment of youth who have experienced child maltreatment, youth with sexual behavior problems, and youth with problematic parent-child and/or teacher-child relationships.
-He is directly involved in Oklahoma’s national training program for Parent-Child Interaction Therapy (PCIT), and co-developer of the Teacher-Child Interaction Training – Preschool Program (TCIT-PRE).
+He completed his clinical child/pediatric internship and a NIH Postdoctoral Research Fellowship at the University of Oklahoma.

 2010

-Natasha Elkovitch, Ph.D.
+Natasha Elkovitch Latzman, Ph.D.

 Poonam Tavkar, Ph.D.